Competition in Plant Communities

 It is instructive to read the book as a historical snapshot.
 Weaver and Clements, for example, are largely forgotten.
 Grime is beginning to challenge the status quo—but does not appear as a contributor.
 It is also useful to compare and contrast the definitions of competition and the sources of evidence used in each chapter.

 Grime, J. Philip.
-1979.
-Plant strategies and vegetation processes.
+2001.
+Plant strategies, vegetation processes, and ecosystem properties.
+2d ed.
 Chichester, UK: John Wiley.

 Harper, John L. 1977.
 Population biology of plants.
-London and New York: Academic Press.
+London: Academic Press.

 Chapters 6–11 are must reading for someone planning to study plant populations and competition.
 Most of the other chapters are relevant as well, since competition may occur at different stages in life history.